Hurricanes overcome loss of goalie Mrazek, top Stars 4-1

 PAINFUL MOMENTS

-Mrazek went down 2:47 into the game after he was bowled over by teammate Max McCormick, knocking the net out of place.
+Mrazek went down 2:47 into the game when he was bowled over by teammate Max McCormick, knocking the net out of place.
 After receiving brief medical attention, Mrazek skated off holding his right wrist.

+“You can hear him screaming on the ice,” Brind’Amour said.
+“When there are fans, you don’t hear that noise.
+We thought it was worse.
+It’s still not good.
+I can’t tell you how long he’s going to be out for.”

+Counting Saturday, Mrazek has played in four of Carolina’s five games.
+He was 2-1-0 across the first three and didn’t face a shot in the Dallas game.
+Reimer entered for his second appearance of the season.

 Before the midway mark of the first period, McCormick exited with an upper-body injury.
 He also didn’t return.